-We have audited the accompanying financial statements of Petronet LNG Singapore Pte.
-Ltd. (the "company"), which comprise the statement of financial position as at 31 March 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the reporting period from 7 March 2022 (date of incorporation) to 31 March 2023, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Petronet Lng Singapore Pte.
+Ltd. ("the Company"), which comprise the statement of financial position as at 31 March 2024, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the reporting year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and the Singapore Financial Reporting Standards ("SFRSs") so as to give a true and fair view of the financial position of the company as at 31 March 2023 and of the financial performance, changes in equity and cash flows of the company for the reporting period ended from 7 March 2022 (date of incorporation) to 31 March 2023.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and the Singapore Financial Reporting Standards ("SFRSs") so as to give a true and fair view of the financial position of the Company as at 31 March 2024 and of the financial performance, changes in equity and cash flows of the Company for the reporting year ended on that date.